 - Stop loss will be triggered only if there is any retracement of 500 USD from the highest price reached.
 (As seen from the diagram example below)

-Setting up a trigger price to trigger the placement of the trailing stop
+Setting up an activation price to activate the placement of the trailing stop

-When setting up a trailing stop order.
-A trader has the option to set up a trigger price to trigger the placement of the trailing stop.
-This function allows a trader to trigger the trailing stop only when the position is in profit, so-called "Trailing Profit"
+When setting up a trailing stop order, a trader has the option to set up an activation price to activate the placement of the trailing stop.
+This function allows a trader to activate the trailing stop only when the position is in profit, so-called "Trailing Profit"

 Current Last traded price (LTP) is 7000 and trader is holding a long position.
 He wish to place a trailing stop of distance 100 only when LTP has reach 8000.

-- The trader simply have to enter 8000 in the Trigger price and 100 in the trailing stop.
+- The trader simply have to enter 8000 in the activation price and 100 in the trailing stop.

 - When LTP reaches 8000 the trailing stop order will be place and the starting trigger price of the trailing stop order will be 8000- 100 = 7900 USD

-**Please be noted that if there is no trigger price set, the trailing stop will be in effect immediately according to the current last traded price.
+**Please be noted that if there is no activation price set, the trailing stop will be in effect immediately according to the current last traded price.